Half-Guinea-Press/zymurgical-oubliette/docs/group-n/people/Agatward.md

 -   <img src="https://half-guinea-press.github.io/zymurgical-oubliette/images/Agatward.jpg" alt="" style="width:100%">

--   Agatward Vanguard of the Green Spears
+-   Vanguard of the Green Spears

     ---

-        Vanguard of the Green Spears
     - Member of Pact of the Green Spears
     - Associated with ?

 </div>